MicrosoftDocs/Viva/Viva/glint/start/four-stages-glint-program.md

 - What is the current focus area for your business?
 - What engagement areas have you been focusing on?
 How do you plan to check in on these areas?
-- If this survey isn't your first:
+- If this survey isn't your first survey:
-  - Have there been changes or shifts in your business since the last survey?
+  - Have changes or shifts in your business occured since the last survey?
   - Have the goals of your program changed?
   - Are there survey items that you'd like to rotate in or out?

 ### Launch phase

 - When are you going to launch your next survey?
 What is your planned cadence?
-- Are there other feedback programs running simultaneously that may impact this survey?
+- What other feedback programs might be running simultaneously that may impact this survey?
-- Do other surveys impact the timing for this launch?
+- What other surveys might impact the timing for this launch?
-- If this isn't your first survey, how did your communications approach work before?
+- If this survey isn't your first survey, how did your communications approach work before?
 Does anything need to be modified?
 - How can you lean on champions to help support our survey efforts?

 ### INsight phase